DeltaInc/Video-To-Text/README.md

   2: run this command in cmd => main.py Text <Your Video File Path> <Your Outpot Audio File Path>

 # Developer
-  This project Developed By Phoenix
+  This project Developer By Phoenix

+# About Us
+  From Delta Inc